Separation of church and state in the United States

-"Separation of church and state" is a metaphor paraphrased from Thomas Jefferson and used by others in discussions regarding the Establishment Clause and Free Exercise Clause of the First Amendment to the United States Constitution which reads: "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof..."
+"Separation of church and state" is a metaphor paraphrased from Thomas Jefferson and used by others in discussions of the Establishment Clause and Free Exercise Clause of the First Amendment to the United States Constitution, which reads: "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof".

-The principle is paraphrased from Thomas Jefferson's "separation between Church & State."
-It has been used to express the understandings of the intent and function of this amendment, which allows freedom of religion.
+The principle is paraphrased from Jefferson's "separation between Church & State".
+It has been used to express the understanding of the intent and function of this amendment, which allows freedom of religion.
 It is generally traced to a January 1, 1802, letter by Jefferson, addressed to the Danbury Baptist Association in Connecticut, and published in a Massachusetts newspaper.